 - And finally a short video of a a Mistral hull modified with a flatter Europe type transom.

 ENERGIZER -Just a hair more stable than the Mistral is the Energizer design.
 A modification of the 1970's Stockholm Sprite, it is a full chine design but still very V'd.
 Two have been built with some success.
 No plans.

 The original Energizer was the first Classic Moth I owned.
 Here I am sailing Energizer at Chester River in Maryland.

-SHELLY - A wider, flatter chined design with moderate rocker from the late 60's.
+SHELLEY - A wider, flatter chined design with moderate rocker from the brilliant New Zealand/English dinghy designer of the 1960's, John Shelley.
 Much more stable and, in the hands of Joe Bousquet, has done very well in the National championships.
 George has the Mk3 plans.

-A McCutcheon built Shelly in dinghy park at the Gulfport Midwinters.
+A McCutcheon built Shelley in dinghy park at the Gulfport Midwinters.

 MINT - Qualifies for Gen 1 (our Classic Moth division for the more stable, higher wetted surface hulls that are not Vintage).
-A reasonably docile design from the 1950's.
+A Bill Lee national championship winner, the Mint is a reasonably docile design from the 1950's.
 Never built one but the bow sections go very fine and look to present some challenges to the home builder.
 That being said, 6 hulls were built in Elizabeth City in the 1990's.
 George has the section lines.